xinzhou93/CS280A/content/Project2.md

     </figcaption>
   </figure>
 </div>

 ## Part 2.2: Hybrid Images
+The hybrid images section intends to guide us how to create a famous special effect from "Gala Contemplating the Mediterranean Sea, which at 30 meters becomes the portrait of Abraham Lincoln”, 1976".
+In the lecture, we knew that from a distance a portrait of Lincoln appeared whereas Gala showed up when looking at it closely.

-The hybrid images section involved creating images that appear different depending on viewing distance by combining the low-frequency content of one image with the high-frequency content of another.
-My approach required careful frequency separation: I extracted low frequencies using Gaussian blur with a large sigma value and obtained high frequencies by subtracting a Gaussian-blurred version from the original image using a smaller sigma.
-The key challenge was finding the optimal sigma values for each image to create a convincing hybrid effect.
+This part involves creating images exactly the same way that appear different depending on viewing distance by combining the low-frequency content of one image with the high-frequency content of another.

+I extracted low frequencies using Gaussian blur with a large sigma value and obtained high frequencies by subtracting a Gaussian-blurred version from the original image.
-Image alignment proved crucial for successful hybrid images, so I implemented an interactive alignment system using matplotlib's ginput functionality, allowing precise manual registration of corresponding features between the two source images.
-This involved geometric transformations including translation, rotation, and scaling to ensure that key features like eyes, mouth, or other structural elements were properly aligned before frequency mixing.

-For the bells and whistles component, I extended the basic grayscale approach to explore color hybrid images by testing four different combinations: standard grayscale, high-frequency component in color, low-frequency component in color, and both components in color.
-This exploration revealed that different color strategies can enhance or diminish the hybrid effect, with some combinations making the transition between near and far viewing more dramatic.
-I implemented this in `part22_color_hybrid_bells_whistles.py` with comprehensive analysis of which color approaches work best for different image pairs.
+$$\text{High Frequency = Original - Low Frequency}$$

+The key challenge was finding the optimal sigma values for each image to create a smooth hybrid effect.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">